tlswg/tls13-spec/draft-ietf-tls-tls13.md

 certificate_request_context:
 : If this message is in response to a CertificateRequest, the value of certificate_request_context in that message.
-Otherwise, in the case of server authentication or client authentication in 0-RTT, this field SHALL be zero length.
+Otherwise, in the case of server authentication this field SHALL be zero length.

 certificate_list
 : This is a sequence (chain) of certificates.
 The sender's